aerobounce/approle.swift/README.md

 [![][bagde-platforms]][swiftpackageindex]
 [![][bagde-tag]][tags]

-CLI to associate UTI and Extension to an application.
+CLI to associate UTI and Extension to an application.\
+Stand alone executable Swift program.

 ## Install